MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 - `ExecuteCloudScriptRequest.FunctionParameter` can be any object, able to be serialized to JSON.
 It becomes the first args parameter in the `helloWorld` function (refer to the args in the previous section).

 - `ExecuteCloudScriptRequest.GeneratePlayStreamEvent` is optional.
-If true, an event will be posted to PlayStream, which you can view in Game Manager, or utilize for other PlayStream triggers.
+If true, an event is posted to PlayStream, which you can view in Game Manager, or utilize for other PlayStream triggers.

-Depending on the language, the final part of the `ExecuteCloudScript` line involves making the request to the PlayFab CloudScript (Legacy) server, as well as the *Result* and *Error* handling part, specific for the language.
+Depending on the language, the final part of the `ExecuteCloudScript` line involves making the request to the PlayFab CloudScript (Legacy) server, and the *Result* and *Error* handling part, specific for the language.

 For example, in Unity, JavaScript, or AS3, Error and Result handling is provided using callback functions.

-In pure **C#**, however, the SDK allows more succinct code by means of the `async/await` construct - as seen in the following example.
+The following is an example of error handling methods.

 ```csharp
 private static void OnCloudHelloWorld(ExecuteCloudScriptResult result) {